pigeon-working-group/9000d/README.md

 VirtualBox is the preferred virtualizer, although any other virtualizer that can provided shared folders and port forwarding will also work.
 Docker might be considered as a replacement in the future.

+[Debian 9 Stretch](https://wiki.debian.org/DebianStretch) is the distro of choice.

 **Prerequsites:**
 * Insert Guest Additions CD image